 Effective ICP development in B2B sets the universe of target companies.
 Buyer persona work tells you who within those companies to engage, and how.
 Both are necessary.
 A sales team armed only with an ICP knows which doors to knock on but not how to have the conversation once the door opens.
 A team with only personas may excel at conversations but waste effort on companies that will never convert.

-For B2B brands with loyalty or channel reward programmes (think manufacturer incentive schemes for trade distributors or partner programmes for resellers) this distinction matters operationally.
+For B2B brands with loyalty or channel reward programs, think manufacturer incentive schemes for trade distributors or partner programs for resellers, this distinction matters operationally.
 The ICP defines the partner organisations worth investing in.
-The buyer persona defines the specific individuals (procurement managers, sales directors, business owners) whose behaviour the programme needs to change.
+The buyer persona defines the specific individuals (procurement managers, sales directors, business owners) whose behaviour the program needs to change.

 Start with your existing customers.
 Interview ten to fifteen of your best customers: the ones who buy frequently, refer others, and rarely churn.
 Ask them about their goals, their frustrations, how they found you, what almost stopped them from buying, and what they value most about the relationship.
 These conversations will surface patterns that no amount of desk research can replicate.